-Sump pumps are devices that are placed in a basement to pump out excess water that would otherwise flood the space.
-They’re almost always put in the lowest point in the floor and often in their own specially dug pit.
-Here are the top five reasons to keep a sum pump:
+Sump pumps are devices that are placed in a basement designed to pump out excess water that would otherwise cause significant flooding.
+They are almost always put in the lowest point in the floor and often placed in their own specially dug pit.

 Because the sump pump keeps the space under the house dry, it prevents mold and mildew.
-Mold and mildew are not just unsightly, but they can be health hazards to people who are allergic to them.
+Mold and mildew are not just unsightly, but they can also cause serious health issues for people and trigger allergic reactions.

 Even when a sump pump isn’t working, it can alert the homeowner if the basement or crawlspace is in danger of being flooded.
 Some sophisticated sump pumps can actually make a call to the homeowner’s cell phone if they’re away.
 The homeowner can then call an emergency plumber to prevent a catastrophe in the basement.

 A sump pump that’s in good working order makes the home more attractive to a potential buyer and might raise the property’s value overall.
 A basement that’s kept dry is more likely to be structurally sound than one that floods nearly every time it rains.
 If you are getting ready to move, but your sump pump is not in good working order, S & D Plumbing can help you with the necessary repairs to get your sump pump working properly again.

 Sump pumps that are used by commercial buildings also help to stabilize the soil, which keeps the building itself stable.
 These pumps are often built in areas where there are aquifers.

 Looking to have a new sump pump installed in your home, or have an issue with your current one?
 Let S & D Plumbing take care of your sump pump and all your plumbing needs.
 Request an estimate today!